NBA Rumors: Memphis Grizzlies Seem More Than Willing To Help Dwight Howard Rejoin The Los Angeles Lakers

 “Why would the Grizzlies be so happy to do so?
 Well for one thing, this is Dwight Howard we’re talking about,” the report noted.
 “For another, they’re fairly set at center.
 They could also save a bit of cash — always a consideration for small market teams — by cutting Howard, but only if another team actually signs him.”

 Signing Howard would likely not be the ideal situation for the Lakers, as the team signed Cousins as part of an attempt at a rapid rebuild and would have planned a big role for him.
-The ACL tear is now the second major injury for Cousins in just the last year and a half, and ESPN noted that there could be some very serious concerns for his ability to return.
-As the report noted, there have been only two other players who suffered both a torn ACL and a ruptured Achilles — and both of them never returned to the NBA again.
+The ACL tear is now the second major injury for Cousins in just the last year and a half, and ESPN noted that there could be some very serious concerns about his ability to return.
+As the report noted, there have been only two other players who suffered both a torn ACL and a ruptured Achilles, and neither of them ever returned to the NBA.

 Even if he does return to the NBA, DeMarcus Cousins may have missed his window for high earnings.
 The former NBA All-Star had to sign one-year deals for two consecutive seasons as he tried to prove that he can regain his form.
-It’s not clear how long the ACL recovery will take, but he is believed to miss the entire upcoming season, with his only chance of returning coming in the Lakers make a deep run in the NBA playoffs.
+It’s not clear how long the ACL recovery will take, but he is believed to miss the entire upcoming season, with his only chance of returning coming if the Lakers make a deep run in the NBA playoffs.

 The Lakers will reportedly request permission to speak to Dwight Howard in the wake of DeMarcus Cousins' torn ACL, per @ShamsCharania. pic.twitter.com/D5nrfeqbco